-This page explains how Highlight offers layers of security to mitigate risk of granting SNMP write access to a device, and addresses security associated with the use of Relay Agents.
+This page explains how Highlight offers layers of security to mitigate any risk of granting SNMP write access to a device, and addresses security associated with the use of poller agents.

 In order for Highlight to produce Performance statistics on latency, packet loss and jitter Highlight uses the built-in ipSLA test feature of Cisco IOS or RPM for JunOS.

 Highlight must use SNMP Write access to provision, modify and delete these tests.
 Since ‘Write’ access can represent a security problem, Highlight imposes multiple layers of security to ensure that the granted Write access is used safely and cannot affect router operation.